Afeezco470/func-machine/README.md

 The HNG Internship is an ambitious attempt to change the way education is done in Africa.
 It’s the bridge between learning to code and becoming the best in the world.

+# THIS IS MY HNG INTERNSHIP 7.O FIRST TASK

 ## MY HNG DASHBOARD
 Fullname: David Chukwuyem

 MY INTERNSHIP ID: HNG-03163

-### Things I'll be learning in HNG Internship as a backend developer are:
+#### Things I'll be learning in HNG Internship as a backend developer are:
 - NodeJs
 - PHP
 - Python